-These environmentally friendly diapers are ideal for babies prone to diaper rash and allergies.
+These environmentally friendly diapers by Bambo Nature are ideal for babies prone to diaper rash and allergies.
 They’re absorbent enough to use overnight and soft enough for a baby’s sensitive skin.

 Founded by Jessica Alba, the Honest Company has been bringing parents natural baby products since 2011.
 These diapers are made without lotions, fragrances, latex, and chlorine processing, and they feature sustainably harvested fluff pulp and plant-derived materials.
 Plus, they’re carefully designed to fit securely and be soft and comfy.

 These diapers are no ordinary Pampers.
-They’re made from 100% certified sustainably sourced wood pulp, and they’re free of fragrance, lotion, parabens, EU 26 allergens, and chlorine bleaching.
+They’re made from 100% certified sustainably sourced wood pulp.
+They’re also free of fragrance, lotion, parabens, EU 26 allergens, and chlorine bleaching.
 They still have the cute patterns and wetness indicator you’re used to, though.

 6. The Diaper Cream That’s All-Natural and Soothing

 Diaper rash is no fun.
-But this gentle cream, featuring organic calendula, colloidal oatmeal, and non-nano zinc oxide should clear it up.
+But this gentle cream from Babo Botanicals, featuring organic calendula, colloidal oatmeal, and non-nano zinc oxide should clear it up.
 It doesn’t smell yucky like some diaper creams.
 Plus, it’s pediatrician-tested and even safe to use with cloth diapers.

 7. Bottles That Are Eco-Friendly and Easy to Use

-You won’t find any chemicals in this bottle: No BPA, phthalates, lead, PVC, or any others.
-The one-piece design makes it easy to use, and the nipple is designed to reduce spit up and gas.
+You won’t find any chemicals in this Thinkbaby bottle.
+No BPA, phthalates, lead, PVC, or any others.
+The one-piece design makes it easy to use, and the nipple is designed to reduce spit-up and gas.
 Plus, as baby grows into a toddler, you can buy a conversion kit to turn the baby bottle into a sippy cup or straw bottle.

 8. The Bottle Drying Rack That’s Actually Cute